fifle/woo-poly-integration/readme.txt

 6. Control plugin features from its admin page

 == Changelog ==

+== 1.5.2 ==
+* Fixed compatibility with WordPress 6.7+ by loading text domain at 'init' action instead of 'plugins_loaded'
+* Updated compatibility with WordPress 6.7.2 and WooCommerce 8.5.2

 == 1.5.1 ==
 * fixes #545 keep fields unlocked if products does not exist in default language props mrleemon